appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-21-Filters-for-Integration.md

 Click on the Action Filter Tab, to define the action for the GET node.

 * Endpoint - Each endpoint is the location from which APIs can access the resources from the respective module of the application.This is a mandatory field, enter the endpoint
-* Decsription - This field enables you to decsribe the endpoints.
+* Description - This field enables you to decsribe the endpoints.
 This is a mandatory field, enter the description
 * HTTP Method - The HTTP verbs comprise a major portion of our `uniform interface` constraint and provide us the action counterpart to the noun-based resource.
 Here you need to select `GET` from the drop down list for executing the GET Operation.
 * Content Type - The Content-Type entity header is used to indicate the media type of the resource.
 In responses, a Content-Type header tells the client what the